-Bring beautiful images to light with Adobe Lightroom.
-Powered by the magic of Adobe Photoshop technology, Lightroom for mobile lets you craft and share professional-quality images from your iPad, iPad Pro, iPhone, Android device, or Chromebook.
+Powered by the magic of Adobe Photoshop technology, Adobe Photoshop Lightroom for mobile lets you craft and share professional-quality images from your iPad, iPad Pro, iPhone, Android device, or Chromebook.

-Lightroom for Apple TV allows you to view your Lightroom cloud photos and enjoy slideshows on your TV.
+Adobe Photoshop Lightroom for Apple TV allows you to view your Lightroom photos and enjoy slideshows on your TV.
 It lets you swipe through your collections to quickly find the photo you’re looking for or zoom in on your photos to view every detail on the big screen.

-You can use all the capture, organization, and sharing features in Lightroom for mobile for free.
+You can use all the capture, organization, and sharing features in Adobe Photoshop Lightroom for mobile for free.
 You can also use most of the editing features for free.

 When you purchase a Creative Cloud Photography plan subscription you also get:

-- The ability to edit raw files and access to the Local Adjustment tool in Lightroom for mobile.
+- The ability to edit raw files and access to the Selective edits tool in Adobe Photoshop Lightroom for mobile.

-- The ability to use Lightroom and sync your photos on all your devices including your computer.
+- The ability to sync your Lightroom photos on all your devices including your computer.

-- Photoshop CC — the world's most powerful photo-editing tool.
+- Photoshop — the world's most powerful photo-editing tool.

 - A customized website to showcase your photos powered by Adobe Portfolio.